 But I’ve got something even better for you!
-I created a FREE e-course called Start Bloggin’ that covers everything you need to know to about how to start a blog and set it up for success from the very beginning.
+I created an online course called Start Bloggin’ that covers everything you need to know about how to start a blog and set it up for success from the very beginning.

-Learn more about this FREE beginner blogger e-course by clicking the image above.
+Learn more about this beginner blogger e-course by clicking the image above.

 THAT’S A WRAP